vkaravir/JSAV/exercises/tutorial-exercise.md

 The standard exercise controls include the ability to regenerate a new instance of the exercise ("reset"), a slideshow showing the "model answer", and information about the grade received on the exercise.
-We create a placeholder for what will be the displayed array.
+We create a placeholder for what will display the current score.
-Note that the DOM type is just a numbered list.
 Finally, we position the message output, which is merely a special type of paragraph.